 Orthopaedic Physical Therapy Residency Program

-The James H. Quillen VA Medical Center is home to the East Tennessee State and James.
-H Quillen VA Orthopedic Residency System.
-This Orthopedic Physical Therapy Residency is designed to offer experience and develop skills in a variety of clinical setting settings.
+The James H. Quillen VA Medical Center will be home to the James.
+H Quillen VA Orthopedic Residency Program.
+This Orthopedic Physical Therapy Residency is currently developing however the site has had an orthopedic program for the past 8 years that was shared in a co-sponsored program.
+The program will be designed to offer experience and develop skills in a variety of clinical setting settings.
 We emphasize care across the continuum to develop clinical reasoning skills.
-Residents will manage patients in outpatient and inpatient settings throughout the entirety of the year program.
+Residents will manage patients in outpatient, primary care and inpatient settings throughout the entirety of the program.

-This Orthopedic Physical Therapy Residency is designed to offer experience and develop skills in a variety of clinical setting settings.
-We emphasize care across the continuum to develop clinical reasoning skills.
-Residents will manage patients in outpatient and inpatient settings throughout the entirety of the year program.
+This Orthopedic Physical Therapy Residency is designed to offer experience and develop skills in a variety of clinical settings.
+We emphasize care across the continuum to develop clinical reasoning skills and ensure a well-rounded physical therapist as you work toward expert level care.
+Residents will manage patients in outpatient, primary care and inpatient settings throughout the entirety of the year program.

-We begin the program with a two-week orientation to both the VA and ETSU systems which allows a smooth transition as they ramp-up for patient care.
-During this time the resident will spend most of their time with mentors in the program as they prepare for the transition to full schedule and caseload within the initial month.
-This ensures that the residents develop competence in all care settings, while improving their clinic skills and providing the best level of care to our nation’s veterans from the start.
+The program will begin with a two-week orientation to the VA healthcare system that includes introduction to the clinic settings, patient care, academic content and mentoring.
+We find this allows a smooth transition as new residents ramp up for patient care.
+During this time the residents will spend most of their time with mentors in the program as they prepare for the transition to full schedule and caseload within the initial month.
+This ensures that the residents develop competence in all care settings, while improving their clinical skills and providing the best level of care to our nation’s veterans from the start.

 A strength of the program is our dedication to mentoring and the didactic portion of the clinical residency.
 While it is common for residencies to focus on clinical practice, we believe that mentoring and dedicated academic time are key to growth.
 Resident schedules are blocked four hours each week for mentoring, and an additional four hours for didactic course work.
 During each session the resident will receive 1:1 training and hands on clinical instruction.
 Mentoring is achieved through three primary mentors; however, we have no less than six board certified mentors that can each offer slightly different clinical perspectives or additional areas of expertise.